Premsai008/Railway-Management-System/README (1).md

-# RAILWAY-MANAGEMENT-SYSTEM
+# Railway Management System

-• Here I Developed the Algorithm for automation of the booking of the Railway ticket.
+- Developed an algorithm for automating the booking of railway tickets.
-• Organized the Ticket booking process in such a way that the Customer can book the tickets in an easy manner & the information regarding the booking is managed for the authorities.
+- Organized the ticket booking process to enable easy booking for customers and efficient management of booking information for authorities.
-• You can find the code in both C and C++ languages.
+- The code is available in both C and C++ languages.